rocicorp/replicache/README.md

 }
 ```

-For example, here is an example POST to our TODO example app backend.
+Here is an example batch request to our TODO example app backend.

 ```json
 {